MA in English

 - Resources at the University of Missouri, including specific faculty members, that could support your academic and professional goals.

-- Writing Sample: One 15-20 page scholarly paper for students applying for Literature Studies, English Language and Linguistics, or Rhetoric and Composition.
-Creative Writing applicants should submit one critical/scholarly paper and one of the following: a sample of your fiction (15-30 pages), creative non-fiction (15-20 pages), or poetry (15-20 pages).
+- Writing Sample: One 15-20 page scholarly paper for students applying for emphases in Literature, English Language and Linguistics, or Rhetoric and Composition.
+Creative Writing applicants should submit this scholarly paper and also submit one of the following: a sample of your fiction (15-30 pages), creative non-fiction (15-20 pages), or poetry (15-20 pages).

 Your application cannot be read until all of these materials have been received.
-All materials must be received by the departmental deadline of January 1.
+All materials, including letters of recommendation, must be received by the appropriate application deadline.
+Application deadlines for the MA degree:

 Admission Contact Information